 Granular filters are used for wastewater treatment after the water has been settled.
 There are two types of granular media filters:

-Pressure granular filters are used for wastewater treatment in oil field application.
+Pressure granular filters are used for wastewater treatment.
 Wastewater does not come in contact with the atmosphere, which prevents corrosion and oxidation.
-Gravity granular filters are used for treatment of oil-containing water at machine-building plants and refineries.
+Gravity granular filters are used for treatment at machine-building plants and refineries.

 As a filter medium, natural and man-made materials can be used as a part of these filters.
 Natural filter materials include sand, gravel, anthracite coal, expanded clay, etc. Man-made filter materials include polystyrene, nitron, lavsan, etc. Natural materials are used in a crushed form, while man-made ones are used in crushed or fibrous forms.